 1. Mammograms save lives.

 Mammograms play a crucial role in the early detection of breast cancer.
-They can identify abnormalities or changes in breast tissue that are often too small or subtle to be felt.
-This allows for earlier intervention, which significantly improves treatment options and the likelihood of a successful recovery.
-The National Cancer Institute estimates that mammography has helped reduce breast cancer mortality rates by 40% since 1990.
-It's vital to understand that postponing your mammogram can delay the detection of potential issues.
-Even if you are not experiencing symptoms or discomfort, regular mammograms should be part of your healthcare routine.
-Remember, early detection is the best defense against breast cancer.
+They can identify changes in breast tissue that are often too small or subtle to be felt.
+This allows for earlier intervention, which greatly improves treatment options and the chance of recovery.

-2. Your menstrual cycle can affect mammogram results.
+Learn more about mammograms at Broward Health.2.
+Your menstrual cycle can affect mammogram results.

 3. Schedule your appointment early in the day.

-4. Wear a two-piece outfit on the day of your mammogram.
+Schedule your mammogram today.4.
+Wear a two-piece outfit on the day of your mammogram.

 5. Mammograms don't usually take a long time.